ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.md

 * `value`: fill value.
 * `size`: number of bytes to fill.
 This should be a multiple of the tag granule size.

+As described by the [A64 ISA](https://developer.arm.com/documentation/ddi0596/2021-12/Base-Instructions/SETGPT--SETGMT--SETGET--Memory-Set-with-tag-setting--unprivileged-?lang=en)
+the instructions for performing the memset with tag operation require both the MOPS and MTE extensions to be available.
+Therefore, the intrinsic should be available when both the `__ARM_FEATURE_MOPS` and `__ARM_FEATURE_MEMORY_TAGGING` feature macros are defined.